 Thailand in June

 Thailand can be very hot in June, particularly if the monsoon is running late.
 Although the high season should be winding down around then, Thailand doesn't get much of a break.
-A new surge of summer travelers — families with children out of school and backpackers on summer breaks — head to the islands.
+A new surge of summer travelers — families with children out of school and backpacking university students on summer breaks — head to the islands.

 Vietnam in June